The Difference between Natural Fiber and Man Made Fiber

 Definition

-The fiber which we get from nature is known as natural fiber.
+The fiber that we get from nature is known as natural fiber.

-The fiber which we made by regeneration system is known as made-made fiber.
+The fiber that we made by regeneration system is known as made-made fiber.

 02